Neill Log House: History

-Robert Neal lived in the house with his wife Elizabeth (nee Irwin) Neal, their son John and their five daughters, Nancy; Mary, Elizabeth, Jean and Martha.
+Robert Neal lived in the house with his wife Elizabeth (née Irwin) Neal, their son John and their five daughters, Nancy; Mary, Elizabeth, Jean and Martha.
 There was also possibly a second son.
 Robert was the son of John and Margaret Neal, who emigrated from Ulster Ireland and on June 8, 1738, purchased 200 acres of land in Paxtang Township, Lancaster County Pennsylvania (now Dauphin County) near Harrisburg Pennsylvania, for “fifteen pounds and ten shillings for each hundred acres” which they called “Neal’s Garden”.
 John and Margaret had eight children including Robert, William, John, James, Margaret, Jean, Eleanor, and Agnes.
-Robert purchased the land in Pittsburgh in what is now Schenley Park developing a wagon trade route along the Nemacolin Indian Trail (Braddock's Road) from Pittsburgh to Philadelphia, with his father’s homestead outside of Harrisburg PA as one of the resting points.
+Robert purchased the land in Pittsburgh in what is now Schenley Park developing a wagon trade route along the Nemacolin Indian Trail (Braddock's Road) from Pittsburgh to Philadelphia, with his father's homestead outside of Harrisburg PA as one of the resting points.
 Robert and his family lived on the land until 1795, at which time they moved to what is now downtown Pittsburgh.

 In 1795, Robert Neal sold the land to John Reed for a price reported as either 360 pounds, 5 shillings, or 365 pounds, 5 shillings.
 The large increase in the value of the property during Neill's ownership has been cited as evidence that the log house was most likely constructed during this period.
 Reed added a second parcel known as the Bedford tract to the property and then sold it to Brentnall Robbins in 1804.
 In 1813, military officer and businessman James O'Hara bought the tract from Robbins.
 The land was eventually inherited by O'Hara's granddaughter Mary Schenley, who donated it to the city of Pittsburgh in 1889 to create Schenley Park.
 The section of the park near the log house became a golf course, with the building itself being repurposed as a maintenance shed.